 An education of this kind imparts far more than academic knowledge.
 It fosters a balanced development of the whole person-physically, intellectually, socially, and spiritually.
 Working together, homes, schools, and churches cooperate with divine agencies in preparing learners for responsible citizenship in this world and in the world to come.

 Statement of Purpose

-A true knowledge of God, fellowship and companionship with Him in study and service, likeness to Him in character development, are to be the source, the means, and the aim of Seventh-day Adventist education.
+Seventh-day Adventists conduct schools for the purpose of transmitting to their young people the ideals, beliefs, attitudes, and values taught by the Bible and to provide a reservoir of well-prepared Christian workers and leaders.
+A true knowledge of God, fellowship, and companionship with Him in study and service, likeness to Him in character development, are to be the source, the means, and the aim of Seventh-day Adventist Christian education.

 Safe and Sound Video Presentation

 Few decisions are as important—and potentially life-changing—as choosing a school for your children.
 In this video you will learn some of the history of Adventist Christian education.
 Hear from some of our committed Christian teachers and see how Adventist Christian education provides a quality academic experience in a caring Christian environment.